-Hyaluronic acid (trade name Restylane) is a natural tissue component that has gained popularity in recent years as an injectable product that restores facial volume and treats deep wrinkles.
-It is a completely safe product that has other applications in medicine in addition to its cosmetic effects; it is used in cataract surgery and in some cases of arthrosis as a joint lubricant.
+Hyaluronic acid (trade name Restylane) is a natural tissue component that has gained popularity in recent years as an injectable product for restoring facial volume and treating deep wrinkles.
+It is a totally safe product that has other applications in medicine besides cosmetics, it is used in cataract surgery and in some cases of arthrosis as a joint lubricant.

-Hyaluronic acid is a great option for treating bags undergrooves and dark circlesunder the the eyes.
-It is injected deep under the skin and muscle to avoid visible nodules and achieve a uniform result.
-Hyaluronic acid treatment is performed during the appointment using topical anesthetic (cream) and the effect is immediate.
-Slight bruising can sometimes occur in the area.
-The patient can resume his or her normal activities that same day.
+Hyaluronic acid is a great option for treating dark circles under the eyes.
+It is injected deep, under the skin and muscle to avoid visible nodules and achieve a uniform result.
+Dark circles under the eyes improve in many patients.
+Hyaluronic acid treatment in the office is performed under topical anesthesia (cream) and the effect is immediate.
+Sometimes a little purple can appear in the area.
+The patient can return to normal activity the same day.

-Hyaluronic acid treatment is reversible.
-This means that if the patient is not happy with the result, a substance that dissolves the hyaluronic acid in a matter of hours can be applied, returning the area to its initial state.
+Treatment with hyaluronic acid is reversible.
+This means that if the patient is not happy with the result, a substance can be applied that dissolves the hyaluronic acid within hours, returning it to its initial situation.

-Hyaluronic acid is also used in the treatment of established lines in the skin, not dynamic lines (botulinum toxin is used for the latter).
-It can be used on the space between the eyebrows, crow’s feet, the jaw area, etc. It is sometimes used in combination with botulinum toxin; for example, on deep wrinkles between the eyebrows that cannot be improved with botox alone.
+Hyaluronic acid is also used in the treatment of established skin wrinkles, not expression wrinkles (for the latter we use botulinum toxin) It can be used between the eyebrows, on crow’s feet, in the jaw area, etc… Sometimes we use it in combination with botulinum toxin, for example in deep wrinkles between the eyebrows that cannot be completely improved by botox alone.

-For deep folds such as the nasojugal groove or marionette lines, or for enlarging the cheekbones, we do not use hyaluronic acid; instead, we use another product called calcium hydroxylapatite (trade name Radiesse).
-This product is much more consistent than hyaluronic acid, so it cannot be used for treating surface wrinkles.
-It is ideal for deep folds and for increasing cheekbone volume, since it is injected into deeper areas and lasts much longer than hyaluronic acid.
-Additionally, this product promotes collagen formation in the injected area; therefore, once the product has been absorbed, some of its effects will persist.
+For deep folds such as nasojugal folds or marionette lines, or for cheekbone augmentation, we use another product different from hyaluronic acid: it is calcium hydroxyapatite (trade name Radiesse).
+This is a much more consistent product than hyaluronic acid, so it cannot be used to treat surface wrinkles.
+It is ideal for deep folds and for increasing cheekbone volume, as it is injected into deeper areas and has a much longer duration than hyaluronic acid.
+In addition, this product promotes the formation of collagen in the injected area, so once reabsorbed the product will persist part of its effect.